 We’ve always preferred fire pits and fire baskets at home, but recently have been looking into buying a chiminea after a friend recommended theirs.

-Chiminea’s are safer than fire pits for a variety of reasons, but mainly because their unique shape and design makes it easier to control the fire and the heat created by it.
-They are also easier to light, move around and maintain, which all have implications for improved safety.
+Chiminea’s are safer than fire pits because their unique shape and design make it easier to control the fire, smoke, and heat created.
+They can also fit in smaller spaces, and are easier to light, move around and maintain, which all have implications for improved safety.

 Don’t get me wrong, I love our fire pit and basket, they’re great to it around after you’ve eaten in the evening.
 However, a chiminea looks like a good option if you want to just ‘set and forget’ your patio fire to provide some heating and an attractive talking point when you’re having supper.